-However creating beautiful pictures of your baby is not our only aim, the main purpose of our scan is to perform a diagnostic scan first to check how many babies you are carrying, assess the baby's heart beat, and its development by carrying out various growth measurements and also to check whether it's an ectopic* or a molar* pregnancy during your early pregnancy scan examination.
+However creating beautiful pictures of your baby is not our only aim, the main purpose of our scan is to perform a diagnostic scan first to check how many babies you are carrying, assess the baby's heart beat, and its development by carrying out various anatomical checks and growth measurements and also to rule out whether it's an ectopic* or a molar* pregnancy during your early pregnancy scan examination.
 Your first scan will mostly be around 6-16 weeks for various reasons, one of them being to reassure you, that your baby is alright and to date your pregnancy and give you an estimated due date (EDD).
 It will not show you the sex of the baby until 16 weeks when its mostly possible to find out, however we can never give you a 100% guarantee.

 The first scan also checks your baby's heart beat, basic anatomy of the baby's head/skull, abdominal wall, stomach bubble and bladder, as well as check upper and lower limbs and also performs the crown rump length (CRL) measurement to date the pregnancy.
 In the case of nuchal translucency (NT) scan, we perform the NT measurement first then carry out a blood test from the mother's arm, to calculate the risk assessment for the Downs screening test (Trisomy 21), Edwards (T18) and Pataus (T13) from the (NT + blood test) combine test result.

 Is Ultrasound Scan Safe?

-Ultrasound scans have been used in pregnancy for the last nearly five decades and till to date have shown no adverse reaction or side effects have been documented.
-However to use the ultrasound safely in pregnancy and operated by qualified and accredited professionals only and with the use of clearly laid out guidelines incorporated by the, Royal College of Obstetricians and Gynaecologists (RCOG), Society and College of Radiographers (SCoR), British Medical Ultrasound Society (BMUS) and National Institute for Health and Care Excellence (NICE).
+Ultrasound scans have been used in pregnancy for nearly more than five decades and till to date have shown no adverse reaction or known side effects have been documented.
+However ultrasound must be used safely in pregnancy and operated by qualified and accredited professionals only and with the use of clearly laid out guidelines incorporated by the, Royal College of Obstetricians and Gynaecologists (RCOG), Society and College of Radiographers (SCoR), British Medical Ultrasound Society (BMUS) and National Institute for Health and Care Excellence (NICE).
 At UDC we implement the above guidelines strictly on a daily basis in our practice for the safety and diagnostic purpose of the scans that we deliver to our patients and clients alike.